 And here's the big one: good manners are nearly universal.
 A pro tourist is polite and positive and eco-sensitive.
 If that doesn't sound like you, then give the world a break and stay home.
 These are just simple things.
 What we need is just a little desire to make our world a much better place to be -- not just for ourselves, but for everyone.

-A Commitment to Sustainable Tourism - How are we doing?
+A Commitment to Sustainable Tourism

 Do you try to do something for sustainable tourism each time you go on a trip?